 The policies below apply only to College students.
-Students taking courses in other schools within the University will be graded according to the policy of those schools.
+Students taking courses in other schools within the University will be graded according to the policies of those schools.

-Letter grades ranging from A+ to F (with no D-) are used to report the standing of a student upon the completion of each course.
+Grades ranging from A+ to F (with no D-) are used to report the standing of a student upon the completion of each course.
 The numeric value of each letter grade is used to calculate the grade point average.

 Additional Grade Types